rust-lang/reference/src/items/functions.md

 }
 ```

+> [!NOTE]
-> Note: Except for lints, it is idiomatic to only use outer attributes on
+> Except for lints, it is idiomatic to only use outer attributes on
 > function items.

 r[items.fn.attributes.builtin-attributes]